 I’ve been a member of Antarctica Travel Group since it was set up by Neill Drake in December 2019 and it has been a wonderful resource for information.
 I highly recommend it for any Facebook users who are hoping to travel to Antarctica.
 As of January 2022, there are over 9,100 members from all over the world sharing experiences, advice and stories and supporting each other through what has been a rollercoaster Antarctic season so far.

 It was in this group that I read a post last night about a Quark Expeditions trip that was due to set off from Ushuaia tomorrow.
 Unfortunately, due to the pandemic and rising numbers of Covid cases among passengers and crew members, the trip was cancelled last minute.
 This morning, at breakfast, I overheard – and then, admittedly, eavesdropped – on a conversation between three women who had just returned from Antarctica.
 They said there were seven cases on board their ship, with passengers having to isolate themselves in their cabins.
 Of course, with some triple or quadruple porthole cabins comprising groups of friends or strangers, if one tests positive, they all have to isolate.
 And that’s whether they’re symptomatic or not.
 The women also said they had heard either the Hondius or the Plancius had returned with a 100% positive rate.
-A quick look at my Marine Traffic app confirmed the ship had returned to port several days early.
+A quick look at my Marine Traffic app confirmed our ship – the Hondius – had returned to port several days early.

 A further look through the Facebook group revealed other horror stories of ships having to turn back after a day and a half in Antarctica, due to outbreaks on board; of people quarantined onboard their vessels because hotels in Ushuaia were already full of previous positive Covid cases; of trips cancelled due to the pandemonium of the pandemic.